 If you look at the “tile scale box” that I squared in red above, I entered the number 190%.
 That is going to scale the unicorn up.
 Look at the preview.
 It has now changed to a 17″ x 22″ size.
 That’s relatively the size of a 16″ x 20″ canvas.

 Since there’s some white space still around the unicorn, this will most likely take up an entire 16″ x 20″ canvas.
 Depending on the size canvas you are using (and the traceable), you need to play with this %.
 If you are scaling down for smaller canvases, make the % lower.

 The preview will show you what size the paper will be and this needs to match closely to the size canvas you are using.
 You may not get it to be the exact canvas size, however, you can get it to be very close.

 5. Print the image and put your puzzle together!

 When you print, you will get 4 sheets of paper.
 I recommend you then tape the image together.

 6. Transfer on Canvas

 Basically you’ll need a sheet of graphite paper.
-Place the graphite paper between the printable and paper and trace it.
+Place the graphite paper (shiny side down) between the printable and paper and trace it.
 If you don’t have any, you can rub a graphite pencil or chalk on the back of the image and then trace on the front.
 This also works for chalk.